OchoaLab/ligera/README.md

 ## Command-line script

-A script with an interphase just like GCTA's and other related genetic association software is available in the `scripts/` subdirectory of this repository (on GitHub).
+A `ligera` script with an interface just like GCTA's and other related genetic association software is available in the `scripts/` subdirectory of this repository (on GitHub).
 The prerequisite R packages are:

 - ligera